husaynhakeem/Products-Android-Architecture-Components/README.md

 # Products - Android Architecture Components

 This is a sample Android application I developed in order to practice Android Architecture Components.
 It uses the public [Datakick API](https://www.datakick.org/api).
+[This article](https://proandroiddev.com/constant-loading-sores-the-eyes-732da88f5ba) I wrote uses this project as a demo.

 ## Demo